EllDy96/Handmonizer/README.md

 ![image](https://github.com/EllDy96/Handmonizer/blob/main/Report/mariapia_demo.jpg)

-Finally, we compiled a questionnaire for her to evaluate our work.
+Finally, we defined an evaluation strategy for artist-oriented tool like that, collecting feedback with a questionnaire addressed to the singer.
+The aim of the latter is to help other engineers that would like to develop cutting-edge technologies working alongside artists.
 Here we present her [response](https://github.com/EllDy96/Handmonizer/blob/main/Report/MariapiaEvaluationQuestionaire.pdf).

 # Acknowledgements